aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOTX to XLSM?</h2>

+The DOTX file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting, fonts, and layout.
+However, the DOTX format is not compatible with Microsoft Excel, which is why it is necessary to convert DOTX to XLSM.

+<h2>How Aspose.Total Helps for DOTX to XLSM Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from DOTX to XLSM.
+It is a two-step process.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API is a powerful tool that can be used to create, modify, and convert documents in various formats.
+It supports a wide range of file formats, including DOTX, DOCX, HTML, PDF, and many more.
+It also provides features such as document manipulation, mail merge, and document comparison.

+The Aspose.Cells for Python via .NET API is a powerful tool for working with Microsoft Excel files.
+It supports a wide range of features, including creating, editing, and converting Excel files.
+It also provides features such as data validation, charting, and formatting.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from DOTX to XLSM.
+It is a comprehensive package of various APIs that can help developers create, modify, and convert documents in various formats.
+It is a great way to ensure that all documents created from the template have the same formatting, fonts, and layout.

 {{% /blocks/products/pf/feature-page-summary %}}